taisei-project/taisei/doc/BUILD.rst

 .. code:: sh

    # enables Developer Mode and debugging symbols
-   meson setup -C build/ -Ddeveloper=true -Dbuildtype=debug
+   meson setup build/ -Ddeveloper=true -Dbuildtype=debug

 You can then apply more build options later using ``meson configure`` (as seen below).
 It will automatically reconfigure your build environment with the new